Graceful shutdown and zero downtime deployments in Kubernetes

 What if the Pod is deleted before the endpoint is propagated?

-Deleting the endpoint and deleting the Pod happen at the same time.
+Deleting the endpoint and deleting the Pod happen simultaneously.

 So you could end up deleting the endpoint before kube-proxy updates the iptables rules.

-Or you might luckier, and the Pod is deleted only after the endpoints are fully propagated.
+Or you might be luckier, and the Pod is deleted only after the endpoints are fully propagated.

 When a Pod is terminated before the endpoint is removed from kube-proxy or the Ingress controller, you might experience downtime.